leandroroser/chunkR/README.md

 ## reader

 This package allows to read long data tables by chunks in R, using a fast C++ backend.
-The program reads each chunk using a file pointer, and stores it in a structure that is accessible via R functions.
+The data is interpreted in R as a character matrix.
+The program reads each chunk using a file pointer with the next_chunk() function (that return TRUE), and stores it in a structure that is accessible via the get_data() function.
 In each cycle, a file pointer that indicates the position of the next chunk is updated.
+After reading all the file, the next_chunk() function returns FALSE and the get_data() function an empty matrix.

 ### Example